-EPISTOLARY OF THE MADRAZO ARCHIVE IN THE MUSEO DEL PRADO
+EPISTOLARY OF THE MADRAZO ARCHIVE IN THE MUSEO DEL PRADO VOL. I

 Cover of the publication “Epistolary of the Madrazo Archive in the Museo del Prado”.
 Edit: Museo del Prado y FMCMP. © of photographic reproduction: María Cristina Masaveu Peterson Foundation, 2017.
 Author of the fotography: Eduardo López.